(262) 673-3155District Office

 • Open House Event

-• Field Trips with your child
+• Field trips with your child

 • Transition activities to 5K at the end of the school year